Language Teaching and Languages (French, German, Italian, Japanese, Korean, Spanish)

 When you study the new BA Language Teaching and Languages, you will have the opportunity to learn up to two languages, from French, German, Italian, Japanese, Korean and Spanish.
 You will study the science of how we learn languages as well as the theory and practice of how we teach languages effectively.
 You will also have the opportunity to practise your skills in a work placement, either in the UK or teaching English in one of the countries whose language you are learning - subject to availability.

-If you decide to study one language on this course, you will normally have reached at least A/S- or A-level or equivalent in that language before starting this degree.
+If you decide to study one language on this course, you will ideally have reached at least A/S- or A-level or equivalent in that language before starting this degree.
 Then you will be awarded the BA Language Teaching and French, for example, if your chosen language is French.

-If you decide to study two languages, you will study one from beginner’s level and the other from a higher level (from A/S or A-level or equivalent).
+If you decide to study two languages, you can study one from beginner’s level and the other from a higher level (from A/S or A-level or equivalent).
 You will be awarded the beginner’s level language as BA Language Teaching ‘with’ that language.
 So, for example if you decide to study Spanish at the higher level, and French at the beginner’s level, you will be awarded BA Language Teaching and Spanish with French.

 Korean is only currently available on this course from beginner’s to intermediate level, so if you decide to study this language on its own you will be awarded BA Language Teaching with Korean.
 If you decide to study it as a second language at beginner’s level, for example with French as your higher level language, you will be awarded a BA Language Teaching and French with Korean.